All Episodes

 Well, Rush, she can't do that.

-And some people up on Capitol Hill don't like it.
+So let's say she implements plan, and some people up on Capitol Hill don't like it.

 Yes.

-Trashing the people.
+Trashing the people?

 Now, the truth may lie elsewhere.

-The truth may be that could backfire.
+The truth may be that that could backfire.

 The Democrats really want Bill back in the White House.

-The transition, the diving board, the what have you.
+Hillary's just the vehicle, the transition, the diving board, the what have you.

-Uh regardless, he'll be back in the White House, but he's not going to be allowed to do anything officially.
+Regardless, he'll be back in the White House, but he's not going to be allowed to do anything officially.

 We just analyze this stuff.